cometa-rocks/cometa_documentation/docs/user/Random_Data_Generation.md

-# Faker Data Generator for Behave Steps
+# Faker Data Generator for Cometa Random Data Generator Steps

 This module provides a custom Behave step to dynamically generate fake data using the [Faker](https://faker.readthedocs.io/en/master/) library and store it in a runtime variable for use across your test scenarios.